openaustralia/planningalerts/app/views/atdis/_guidance.md

 #### Step 1 - Test your feed against the automated test harness

-Before submitting your ATDIS feed for compliance testing you should thoroughly test your ATDIS feed using the automated test harness available at
+Before submitting your ATDIS feed for compliance testing you should thoroughly test your ATDIS feed using the automated test harness available at:

 [http://www.planningalerts.org.au/atdis/test](http://www.planningalerts.org.au/atdis/test)